Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     scan_message:{ //The message spoken when scanning this Toad, E. Gadd, portrait ghost or fake door. sender:"me", //Who speaks when scanning this entity.
 Either "scanner" or "me".
-If set to scanner, and the scan is from Gooigi, sends the usual "......" message instead. message:..., //See furniture variable scan_message; "spawn_ghost" not accepted. plural_message:'{"translate":"..."}' //The message used when more than 1 player is present; only used if sender is set to "me" and message is not set to "" or "warp".
+If set to scanner, and the scan is from Gooigi, sends the usual "......" message instead. message:..., //See furniture variable scan_message; "spawn_ghost" not accepted. plural_message:'JSON' //The message used when more than 1 player is present; only used if sender is set to "me" and message is not set to "" or "warp".
     },
     female_scan_message:{}, //The message spoken when scanning the female floating whirlinda, same format as above.
 Only applies to the floating whirlindas (obviously). can_talk_to:1b, //Whether this entity can be talked to.
 Default = 1b for Toad and E. Gadd, and 0b for everything else.